Feanor13/rtw8852be/README.md

 # rtw8852be
-Linux driver for RTW8852BE PCIe card
+Hi!
+This is a copy of delited repository from https://github.com/lwfinger/rtw8852be Linux driver for RTW8852BE PCIe card

 ---
 The Bluetooth and Wifi devices are **separate interfaces on the same chip**.